 Specific Energy Code advocacy program offerings include:

-Support for the implementation of recently adopted versions of the Energy Code, mainly by submitting suggested revisions to the Energy Commission for the compliance manuals, Alternative Compliance Manual, code language clean-up suggestions for the sections not included in CASE reports, forms, and technical support and data for improvements to the compliance software.
+Support for the implementation of recently adopted versions of the Energy Code, mainly by submitting suggested revisions to the Energy Commission for the compliance manuals, Alternative Calculation Method (ACM) Reference Manual, code language for the sections not included in CASE reports, forms, and technical support and data for improvements to the compliance software.

-Preparation of CASE Reports and other technical support documentation (i.e. comment letters, memorandum, or research results reports) for the next code cycle in coordination with the Energy Commission, which includes:
+Preparation of CASE reports and other technical support documentation (i.e., comment letters, memorandum, or research results reports) for the next code cycle, in coordination with the Energy Commission.
+This includes:

 Conducting building energy use research to advance state policy goals.